 When the New York Times names Forty Foot the best place in the world to swim, it may just be worth braving the freezing temperatures to put this on your Ireland bucket list.

 What used to be a nude bathing place for men is now a popular swimming spot at Dublin Bay.
-An annual Christmas Day swim takes place here, with people dressed up in festive costumes.
+An annual Christmas Day swim takes place here, with people dressed up in festive costumes, and is now one of the most active things to do in Dublin at Christmas.
 However, every day you’ll find people swimming in the cold water.

 Dipping into the icy sea with locals is one of the most authentic experiences you can have in Ireland.
 Whether you can only manage to dip your toes into the water or if you’re brave enough to dive in, you’ll love the friendly, buzzing atmosphere.